 Historically, the agency has supported its employees by rewarding merit increases to employees who perform above satisfactory levels and will also enter into retention bonus agreements with key personnel.
 Additionally, the agency continually strives to maintain a work environment that allows for flexibility, without compromising productivity.
-Before coronavirus mandates, the agency had implemented an alternate work schedule to address the needs of employees in order to lessen the physical and financial burden of long-distance commutes to the office.
-Thirty five percent of the agency enrolled in this program prior to Covid-19 and all have been doing at least partial telecommuting during the shelter-in-place orders.
+The agency had implemented an alternate work schedule to address the needs of employees in order to lessen the physical and financial burden of long-distance commutes to the office.
+Thirty five percent of the agency enrolled in this program prior to Covid-19 and all have been doing at least partial telecommuting since the pandemic began.
 The agency anticipates that telecommuting will assist in retaining valuable, qualified personnel.